rich-p-rich/beekeeping-with-honey-bees-p1/README.md

 # Beekeeping with the Honey Bee

-Beekeeping with the Honey Bee is designed to offer a window into the world of beekeeping with the honey bee.
-I have been beekeeping for just over five years and I remember many of the basic questions before I started the hobbey, such as what is the difference between honey bees and bumblebees, what is in a beehive, and how do you actually get the honey?!
-I hope to answer these questions in a clear and interesting manner and so my target audience would be people with a general / casual interest in bees and beekeeping, and nature in general.
-Hopefully the site will entertain the more experienced beekeeper along the way as well, but they are not my target audience here.
+This website is designed to offer a window into the world of beekeeping with the honey bee.
+I have been beekeeping for just over five years and I well remember many of the basic questions I had before I started the hobbey, such as what is the difference between honey bees and bumblebees, what is in a beehive, and how do you actually get the honey?!
+This is why I have included 'honey bee' in the title of the website, because I don't think it is clear to everyone that honey bees are the specific type of bee kept by beekeepers.

+I hope to answer such questions in a clear and interesting manner and so my target audience is people with a general / casual interest in bees and beekeeping, and nature in general.
+Hopefully the site will entertain the more experienced beekeeper along the way, but they are not my target audience at this point; that would be my next step - exploring and presenting more specialised beekeeping topics that would attract practising beekeepers as well.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)